-The assumption for real salary increases (salary increases in excess of price inflation) in the long term will be determined by an allowance of 1.5% p.a. over the inflation assumption as described above.
+In relation to benefits earned prior to 1 April 2014, the assumption for real salary increases (salary increases in excess of price inflation) will be determined by an allowance of 1.5% p.a. over the inflation assumption as described above.
 This includes allowance for promotional increases.
-However, allowance has been made for expected short term pay restraint for all employers in the fund.
-The resultant salary increase assumption for the first three years is 1% per annum.
+In the shorter term, the long term salary increase assumption has been replaced by an assumption of 1.0% per annum for the period to 2019/20, reflecting expected short term pay restraint in the public sector over this period.